 ✔ The app is American-based but the units of measure for blood glucose and weight can be customised to the units used in New Zealand.

-✘ The app is American-based — HbA1C is recorded in mmol/mol and not as %, which is the current NZ recommendations.
+✘ The app is American-based — HbA1C is recorded in mmol/mol and not as a percentage, which is the current New Zealand recommendation.

 - April 2020: Version: 3.
 64, Apple, internal and clinical review